 Want a quick lesson and a bite to eat?
 You’ll experience both at Paschal’s.
-The eatery, founded by brothers James and Robert Paschal, was a common meeting place for key civil rights leaders and strategists including Martin Luther King, Jr. Today, the walls of the soul food spot, now located on Northside Drive, are lined with black and white photos of influential people of the past and present, and the website includes a comprehensive timeline of Paschal’s history.
+The eatery, founded by brothers James and Robert Paschal, was a common meeting place for key civil rights leaders and strategists, including Martin Luther King Jr. Today, the walls of the soul food spot, now on Northside Drive, are lined with black and white photos of influential people of the past and present, and the website includes a comprehensive timeline of Paschal’s history.

 True Colors Theater Company

 Founded by Tony-winning Broadway director Kenny Leon, the nonprofit theater said its "mission is to celebrate the rich tradition of black storytelling while giving voice to bold artists of all cultures."
 True Colors at Southwest Arts Center, 915 New Hope Road, Atlanta.
 404-532-1901, truecolorstheatre.org.

 More than a century ago, in 1911, Our Lady of Lourdes Catholic Church became the first African American Catholic Church in Atlanta thanks to founder Ignatius Lissner.
 A few decades later during the Civil Rights Movement, Lourdes parishioners participated in protest activities alongside the Old Fourth Ward community.
 The church, in what is now the Martin Luther King Jr. Landmark District, still operates today and welcomes people of all races.

 Our Lady of Lourdes Catholic Church, 25 Blvd.
 NE, Atlanta.
 404-522-6776, lourdesatlanta.org.